hotwax/oms-documentation/learn-oms/README.md

 # Introduction

 HotWax Commerce Technical Documentation is designed to provide a comprehensive understanding of the platform's integration capabilities with systems such as ERP, WMS, and POS, and how to leverage them effectively.
-This documentation will help navigate through the various aspects of HotWax Commerce OMS, including Journeys, APIs, and Data Feeds.
+This documentation will help navigate through the various aspects of HotWax Commerce OMS, including  Business Process Models, Journeys, APIs, and Data Feeds.

 ## Journeys